 The very first large-scale micro-housing project in Denver, Turntable Studios is a 179-unit apartment project that repurposes the old VQ hotel, known for its iconic circular building.
-Amenities include a pool and fitness center on the lobby level as well as a penthouse level lounge with spectacular views of Denver and the mountains.
+Amenities include a pool and fitness center on the lobby level as well as a penthouse level lounge with 360-degree views of Denver and the Front Range.

 Both the architecture and interior design of this project were driven by the desire to create a comfortable interior and spacious feel for the compact apartment units.
 The biggest improvement on the exterior, with a significant impact on the interior unit feel, was to replace the old glazing and storefront system with new floor-to-ceiling fenestration, including the addition of a sliding glass door with a Juliet balcony railing.
 New, larger windows provide more light and give these units amplitude and a contemporary feel.